★ Desert Mountain ★ Ultra-Luxury Golf Community

 How Has Desert Mountain Scottsdale Real Estate Trended Over 12 Months?

-Desert Mountain Scottsdale Real Estate median sale price, rolling 12 months ending May 2026.
-Trend shows steady upward pressure with seasonal softening through late summer 2025 followed by sustained strength into spring 2026.
-Year-over-year median change: +12.1 percent.
+Desert Mountain Scottsdale Real Estate median sale price, rolling 12 months ending July 2026.
+Trend shows sustained upward pressure with a summer trough consistent with prior-year seasonality.
+Year-over-year median change: +9.2 percent.

-Desert Mountain Scottsdale Real Estate median sale price across 186 closed sales / rolling 12 months ending May 2026.
-YoY change: +12.1 percent.
+Desert Mountain Scottsdale Real Estate median sale price across 179 closed sales / rolling 12 months ending July 2026.
+YoY change: +9.2 percent.
+Summer trough tracks prior-year seasonal pattern.

-May 2026 closings (the most recent complete monthly data available) put the Desert Mountain Scottsdale Real Estate median at $3.275 million, with the trailing 12-month median running approximately the same.
-Average sale price runs higher at $3.95 million because the trophy tier (estates above $6 million) pulls the average up.
-Price per square foot averages $695 across recent closings, with custom estates in Apache Peak and Saguaro Forest commanding $750 to $900 per square foot, while patio homes and casitas in Cochise and Geronimo trade closer to $475 to $550 per square foot.
+July 2026 closings (the most recent complete monthly cut) put the Desert Mountain Scottsdale Real Estate median at $3.19 million, with the trailing 12-month median at $3.16 million.
+Average sale price runs higher at $3.84 million because the trophy tier above $6 million pulls the average up.
+Price per square foot averages $682 across recent closings.

-Desert Mountain Homes for Sale: Volume and Cash Buyer Profile
+Sales Volume and Cash Buyer Profile in August 2026

-Volume sits at 186 closings over the trailing 12 months, up roughly 9 percent from the prior year.
-Cash buyers represent approximately 62 percent of closed transactions above $2 million inside Desert Mountain Scottsdale Real Estate.
-Days on market average 125, materially longer than the citywide Scottsdale 58-day figure, because trophy properties here are positioned to a global buyer pool of qualified high-net-worth households rather than a typical metro buyer pool.
-Buyer competition on well-priced Desert Mountain homes for sale under $3 million remains active, with 2 to 4 qualified offers typical within the first 30 days.
-Notable recent closings include estates trading at $4.3 million on 109th Street, $3.75 million on 105th Place, and $5.95 million in the Sunset Canyon corridor during the past several months.
-The $10 million-plus tier saw three closings in the trailing 12 months.
+Volume sits at 179 closings over the trailing 12 months, flat against the prior year.
+Cash buyers represent 62 percent of closed transactions above $2 million inside Desert Mountain Scottsdale Real Estate.
+Days on market average 134, materially longer than the citywide Scottsdale figure, because trophy properties here price to a global buyer pool of qualified high-net-worth households rather than a metro one.

 What Is the History of Desert Mountain Scottsdale Real Estate?

 The community sold to a member buyer group in 2010 and became member-owned.
 The Bill Coore par-3 course (No. 7) was added in 2018 to complete the seven-course portfolio.
-Build-out runs approximately 88 percent complete with limited remaining custom lots, primarily inside Saguaro Forest and on view-anchored Apache Peak parcels.
+Build-out sits at 88 percent complete with limited remaining custom lots, primarily inside Saguaro Forest and on view-anchored Apache Peak parcels.

 Where Are the Desert Mountain Scottsdale Real Estate Boundaries?

 Desert Mountain Scottsdale Real Estate sits at the far north edge of Scottsdale, north of Cave Creek Road and east of Pima Road.
-Primary access is via the Desert Mountain Parkway entrance off Cave Creek Road, with a secondary guard gate at the Cochise/Geronimo entrance.
-All entrances are 24-hour guard-staffed with vehicle identification required.
-The community boundary is fully fenced and patrolled.
-Mailing address reads Scottsdale, ZIP 85262, even though some adjacent properties just outside the community boundary carry a Carefree mailing address.
+Primary access is via Desert Mountain Parkway off Cave Creek Road, with a secondary guard gate at the Cochise/Geronimo entrance.
+All entrances are guard-staffed round-the-clock with vehicle identification required.
+Mailing address reads Scottsdale, ZIP 85262.

 What Are the Seven Villages Inside Desert Mountain Scottsdale Real Estate?